 BEFRIEND YOURSELF: However many friends you may have, the one who remains closest to you all your life is YOU.
 Make time for yourself, make efforts to understand yourself and, most importantly, do all you can to accept yourself the way you are–flaws and all.

 Talk to yourself whenever you can.
-When things go wrong, when you are hurt by someone’s behaviour, when life seems tough, talk to yourself as if you were talking to your best friend.
+When things go wrong, when you are hurt by someone’s behavior, when life seems tough, talk to yourself as if you were talking to your best friend.

 USE POSITIVE SELF-TALK: The kind of talk you would give your lonely, sad and depressed friend, the kind of motivating talk you would give someone in need of some cheering up, is the kind of talk you give yourself when feeling low, sad, lonely or depressed.